bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 As Veronica rode through her first orgasm, she tried to move away from Tess&rsquo;s stimulation, to no avail.
 It somehow then  felt good again, and  Veronica was then floating in the blissful throws of pleasure.

-Each crescenco melded with the previous one, until finally all Veronica could do was sit down and ride the waves.
+Each crescendo melded with the previous one, until finally all Veronica could do was sit down and ride the waves.

 ---